bb-acarrera/PLUTO/docs/pythonRules.md

 # Python Rules

 Python rules are simply [Python](https://www.python.org) specialized applications that are invoked by the validator to validate or modify data files.
-They are an example of the external process rules that are described in another document.
+They are an example of the external process rules that are described [here][externalProcessRules].

 ## 1.0.
 Overview

-Currently the validator uses only Python 2.7.
-Python 3.0+ cannot be used.
+Currently the `PythonAPI.py` helper only supports Python 2.7.
 (All the files used to implement the Python 2.7 API are available so it would not be too difficult to create new versions that support Python 3.0+.
 See the external process rules document for instructions on how to do this.)

 The validator does not detect rules which take an inordinate amount of time, or perhaps have fallen into an infinite loop.
 It is entirely the responsibility of the plug-in to terminate in a reasonable amount of time.
 (This may change in the future.)